arininamarie/hello-world/README.md

 # hello-world
 My First Project
 My name is Marianne
-I am currently a student aspiring to be an Engineer
+and I am currently a student aspiring to be an Engineer